 Many attendees tell us that this is training they wish they'd had years ago!

-Top-ranked instructor, three days in the classroom, 350‑page course book with detailed text notes, bonus CTNS Online Courses and CTNS Certification Exam, and
+Top-ranked instructor, three days in the classroom, 356‑page course book with detailed text notes, bonus CTNS Online Courses and CTNS Certification Exam, and course completion certificate. $1895.

 Hundreds of people have rated this course "excellent" across the board on evaluations.
 Join us!